Worldwide Guide

 Which tourists are most targeted by online scams scams?

-Based on our documented reports, the most frequently targeted groups for online scams scams are: Budget travelers, International tourists, Solo travelers, digital nomads, budget travelers.
+Based on our documented reports, the most frequently targeted groups for online scams scams are: Budget travelers, Solo travelers, International tourists, digital nomads, budget travelers.
 This does not mean other travelers are immune — scam operators are opportunistic and will target anyone who appears unfamiliar with local norms.

 Editorial note: Online Scams scam data is compiled from government travel advisories (US State Dept, UK FCDO, Australian DFAT), verified news sources, and traveler reports.
 Read our methodology →